cap-js/event-broker/README.md

 ## Requirements

-See [Getting Started](https://cap.cloud.sap/docs/get-started/in-a-nutshell) on how to jumpstart your development and grow as you go with SAP Cloud Application Programming Model.
+See [Getting Started](https://cap.cloud.sap/docs/get-started/in-a-nutshell) on how to jumpstart your development and grow as you go with SAP Cloud Application Programming Model (CAP).
+To learn about messaging in CAP, please consult the guide on [Events & Messaging](https://cap.cloud.sap/docs/guides/messaging/).